lynn-twinkl/twinkl-github-workshop/docs/github-commands.md

 ```

 > [!WARNING]
-> Removing an uncommitted file is absolutely permantent and cannot be undone
+> Removing an uncommitted file is absolutely permantent and cannot be undone.